ZjjConan/SimAM/README.md

 Citation
 --------
-If you find DLST useful in your research, please consider citing:
+If you find SimAM useful in your research, please consider citing:

     @InProceedings{pmlr-v139-yang21o,
         title = 	 {SimAM: A Simple, Parameter-Free Attention Module for Convolutional Neural Networks},